apompa/ionic-ng-boilerplate/tools.md

 has a basic package manager called NPM that you can use to install Node.js-based software and libraries from the command line.

-While `ngBoilerplate` makes heavy use of Node.js behind the scenes, you as the application developer don't need to really think about it much.
+While `ionic-ng-Boilerplate` makes heavy use of Node.js behind the scenes, you as the application developer don't need to really think about it much.
 Most of the interaction with Node.js will occur through Grunt (see next section), so you really only need to know how get the initial setup working.